LOVE-l1/Final-work/README.md

 - NumPy v1.24.3
 - Matplotlib v3.7.1

-## 数据集说明
+## Dataset

-街道网络数据通过OSMnx接口从OpenStreetMap获取。
+Street network data retrieved from OpenStreetMap via OSMnx API.
-每个城市对应一个独立的Notebook文件，包含完整的代码和运行结果。
+Each city has its own notebook containing complete code and results.

-## 运行方法
+## How to Run

-1. 安装上述所需依赖包
+1. Install required packages
-2. 在Jupyter中打开任意城市的Notebook文件
+2. Open any city notebook in Jupyter
-3. 按顺序运行所有单元格即可
+3. Run all cells in sequence

-## 主要发现
+## Key Findings

-- 地形是街道网络特征最强的预测因素
+- Terrain is the strongest predictor of street network character
-- 北京和西安保留了帝制网格逻辑（方向熵约2.9）
+- Beijing and Xi'an retain imperial grid logic (entropy ~2.9)
-- 香港和澳门的玫瑰图接近圆形（方向熵约3.5）
+- Hong Kong and Macao show near-circular rose diagrams (entropy ~3.5)
-- 宏微框架使伪节点数量减少了40%以上
+- Framework reduced pseudo-node counts by over 40%